 The group manage the Trust finances as appropriate to the organisation, the preparation of the budget and monthly reports as to variances and to ensure the accounts are independently audited and presented to the Trust annual general meeting.
 The group also considers Trust reserves appropriate for its own purpose but also for aiding the club.

-OWNERSHIP AND WORKING
+OWNERSHIP AND MEMBERSHIP

 The role of the Ownership group is largely member facing, causing members to feel that they really do ‘own their football club’.
 This group are responsible for increasing membership, ensuring that forums are held on a regular basis (minimum of 3 per year), raising funds, and ensuring our members are cared for and considered at all times.